MaskRay/emacs-helm-kythe/README.md

 ## Introduction

-`helm-kythe.el` is a helm interface for Google Kythe.
+`helm-kythe.el` is a Helm interface for Google Kythe.

 ## Requirements